Georgetown-University-Libraries/GUExtractSierraBibs/README.md

                         Default to 1
     -maxTime <minutes>: Number of minutes to run the process.
-                        If the process does not complete in time, a resume file will be generated
+                        If the process does not complete in time, a resume file will be generated -maxBibs <numBibs>: Maximum number of bibs to process (for testing).
+                        If more bibs are left to process, a resume file will be generated.
 ```

 ### Sample Cron Schedule